 Make sure your equipment is made from sustainably sourced hardwoods and not endangered ones or plastics that pollute.

-Choose Energy Start appliances that are low energy and unplug them when they are not in use.
+Choose Energy Star appliances that are low energy and unplug them when they are not in use.

 Let your clients know how your spa or massage practice is contributing to the well-being of the planet.
 Your actions may spur them to reduce their own carbon footprint.